pierre-rouleau/usrhome/readme.rst

 ========================================== ========================================================
 ``$USRHOME/ibin`` File                     Purpose
 ========================================== ========================================================
-`which-shell`_                             Identifies the shell (Bash or Z Shell) and used by
+`which-shell`_                             Identifies the shell (Bash, Z Shell, or other): sets the
+                                           USRHOME_SHELL environment variable to "zsh", "bash",
+                                           etc.

-                                           other USRHOME shell functions.
+                                           It is used by other USRHOME shell functions.
                                            Can also be used by user's shell functions.
 ========================================== ========================================================